Donald F. Glut: Professional career

 Over the next decades, Glut pursued a variety of professions in the entertainment field.
 He worked heavily as a screenwriter, mostly in children's television on shows such as Shazam!, Land of the Lost, Spider-Man, Transformers, Challenge of the GoBots, Spider-Man and His Amazing Friends, DuckTales, Tarzan, Lord of the Jungle, The Super Powers Team: Galactic Guardians, G.I.
 Joe: A Real American Hero, X-Men, and many more.

 He also claimed to have created some of the characters and much of the back story for the Masters of the Universe toy line, which served as the basis for the TV show.

 With the release of 1996's Dinosaur Valley Girls, Glut began a professional directing career that has seen him helm several exploitation-style films, such as The Erotic Rites of Countess Dracula (2001), The Mummy's Kiss (2003), Countess Dracula's Orgy of Blood (2004), The Mummy's Kiss: 2nd Dynasty (2006), and Blood Scarab (2007).
-More recently he wrote and directed Dances with Werewolves (2017) and Tales of Frankenstein (2018).
+He wrote and directed Dances with Werewolves (2017) and Tales of Frankenstein (2018).

 Writer

-Having been a classmate and friend of George Lucas at the University of Southern California, Lucas approached Glut to write the novelization of A New Hope, but Glut turned him down due to the low pay and the fact the Lucas' name would be on the cover.
+Having been a classmate and friend of Glut at the University of Southern California, George Lucas approached him to write the novelization of A New Hope, but Glut turned him down due to the low pay and the fact the Lucas' name would be on the cover.
 Glut then wrote the novelization of The Empire Strikes Back (1980).
-While working on the novel, he had somewhat of a negative experience due to the fact that knowledge of the film was segmented inside Lucasfilm.
+While working on the novel, he had difficulty because details of the script and the art design were compartmentalized inside Lucasfilm.
+Descriptions of some characters and scenes in the novel turned out differently from the film as Glut had to base them on concept art by Ralph McQuarrie.

 Glut has written approximately 65 published books, both novels, and nonfiction, plus numerous children's books based on franchises.
 Many of his nonfiction books have been about dinosaurs, including Dinosaur Dictionary and the Dinosaurs: The Encyclopedia series of reference works.

 Glut created and wrote several series for Western Publishing's line of Gold Key Comics including The Occult Files of Dr. Spektor, Dagar the Invincible, and Tragg and the Sky Gods.
 At Marvel Comics, he wrote Captain America, The Invaders, Kull the Destroyer, Solomon Kane, Star Wars, and What If...?.
 His work for Warren Publishing included Creepy, Eerie, and Vampirella.
 More recently, Glut has been working for Warrant Publishing Company, a company that is publishing magazines as an homage to Warren Publishing's past work using similar layouts and artwork.
 Glut is working as an associate editor and writer on some of Warrant's homage titles such as The Creeps and Vampiress Carmilla.

 Musician

-1967–1968 Glut played bass for The Penny Arkade.
+In 1967–1968, Glut played bass for The Penny Arkade.
 They recorded only one album, produced by Michael Nesmith of the Monkees.
-The album was not released until 2004 as a limited Record Store Day LP/CD by Sundazed Records.
+The album was not released until 2004 as a limited Record Store Day LP/CD by Sundazed Music.

+Awards

+Glut received the Inkpot Award in 1980 and the Bill Finger Award for Excellence in Comic Book Writing in 2025.